debra-basson/taxology-components/modules/README.md

 ## Purpose

+This repository documents the core TAXology UI components, frontend modules, and guided journey sections used across the website.

+Although the modules usually follow a top-down website order (Homepage → Selector → Journey Pages → Conversion Pages), the *Join TAXology* module is documented first because it operates as a stand-alone, high-conversion destination.
+Visitors must act, without external forces like countdown timers or urgency CTA's.

+The *Join TAXology Page* is the final step in the flow — the point where visitors must choose either *Individual* or *Business* and commit to creating their account.
+Because it is the last stop before registration and has a direct impact on conversions, it is documented before the homepage modules.
+This ordering reflects its strategic importance, not the website hierarchy.

+The remaining modules (Homepage Hero, Dual Path Selector, Journey Sections, etc.) will follow next, working backwards from the final conversion point into the broader site structure.
 The *Join TAXology* module is a standalone, high-conversion page designed as the final step in the TAXology user funnel.
 Its purpose is to remove decision-fatigue and channel users into one of two clear account paths: